shogun-toolbox/docs/INTERFACES.md

-Running Shogun from the interfaces     {#interfaces}
+Running Shogun from the interfaces
 ==================================

-This document explains how to use Shogun from its different interfaces.
 We assume that installation (including the interfaces) was successful and all dependencies are installed.

-To get help installing Shogun and for example code for all interfaces, see our website.
+See [doc/readme/INSTALL.md](https://github.com/shogun-toolbox/docs/blob/master/INTERFACES.md) and our website.

-Note that setting some the enviromental variables should not be necessary in case you installed Shogun to the default folder.
+Note that setting some the enviromental variables should not be necessary in case you installed Shogun to the default folder or installed it from a binary package.

 ## The shared library
 All interfaces require the Shogun library to be visible to your system.
-Either `make install` to the default directory, or if using a custom directory
+If using a custom directory

 $ export LD_LIBRARY_PATH="path/to/libshogun.so:$LD_LIBRARY_PATH"

 The `libshogun.so` was either copied to `path/to/shogun-install/lib/` when running `make install`, but you can also make it point to the build directory